The Painted Bird: Anti-Polish sentiment and reception in Poland

-The book's reception in Poland was far from uniform.
-Polish literary critic and University of Warsaw professor Paweł Dudziak noted that The Painted Bird is a "great, if controversial" piece.
-He stressed that since the book is surreal – a fictional tale – and does not present, or claim to present – real world events, accusations of anti-Polish sentiment are nothing but a misunderstanding of the book by those who take it too literally.
+In 2003, Polish literary critic and University of Warsaw professor Paweł Dudziak expressed a different view.
+Noting that The Painted Bird is a "great, if controversial" piece, he stressed that since the book is surreal – a fictional tale – and does not present, or claim to present – real world events, accusations of anti-Polish sentiment are nothing but a misunderstanding of the book by those who take it too literally.

 Authorship controversy

 According to Eliot Weinberger, contemporary American writer, essayist, editor, and translator, Kosiński was not the author of the book.
 Weinberger alleged in his 2000 collection Karmic Traces that Kosiński had very little fluent knowledge of English at the time of its writing.

-M.A.
-Orthofer commented on Weinberger's assertion by stating:
+M. A. Orthofer commented on Weinberger's assertion:

 Accusation of plagiarism

 In June 1982, a Village Voice article claimed that Kosiński's books had actually been largely ghost-written by assistants, pointing to striking stylistic differences among Kosiński's novels.
 The New York poet, publisher and translator George Reavey claimed to have written The Painted Bird.
-However, in the opinion of Kosiński's American biographer James Sloan, Reavey was simply embittered by his own lack of literary success.
+However, in the opinion of Sloan, Reavey was simply embittered by his own lack of literary success.

-The journalist John Corry, also a controversial author, wrote a 6,000-word feature article in The New York Times trying to defend Kosiński, which appeared on the front page of the "Arts and Leisure" section in November 1982.
+The journalist John Corry, also a controversial author, wrote a 6,000-word feature article in The New York Times defending Kosiński, which appeared on the front page of the "Arts and Leisure" section in November 1982.
 Among other things, Corry alleged that "reports claiming that Kosiński was a plagiarist in the pay of the C.I.A. were the product of a Polish Communist disinformation campaign."